big data reputation management (photo by: https://www.flickr.com/photos/walkingsf/)

 - Businesses determine stakeholder sentiment: Rather than using panels or surveys to find out how consumers and other stakeholders feel about a business, Big Data is being used.
 With Big Data, businesses are able to track conversations to determine true sentiment based on word of mouth reputation.

-- Businesses measure the impact of responses: During a major issue or crisis, Big Data can be used to see how your audience is responding to statements, what influencers are saying, and which demographics are saying what.
+- Businesses measure the impact of responses: Big Data can play a crucial role in measuring the performance of your crisis management strategy.
+It can used to see how your audience is responding to statements, what influencers are saying, and which demographics are saying what.

 - Businesses identify room for improvement: Using Big Data, organizations are able to identify small problems and issues that can be improved upon.
 Monitoring conversations can point out a bottle cap that’s tough to open, or a handy smart phone feature users love.